intro-to-data/Class/Week 07 Midterm/README.md

 am going to treat you like programmers, with a few caveats.
 To complete the tasks in this exam, you may use the following:

-  - Any/all class lecture notes, labs, cheatsheets from RStudio, etc.
+  - Any/all class lecture notes, labs, cheat sheets from RStudio, etc.
   - The book for this class: <https://r4ds.had.co.nz/>
   - Google (If you are really desperate, Bing.)
   - Stack Overflow